What is crafting?

 In Shroud of the Avatar, all skills are "use-based," meaning that they improve the more you use them.
 Each time you use a crafting skill, experience will be added to your crafting experience pool.
 The exact amount added to your pool is dependent upon the recipe, whether you succeed or fail, whether it is your first time crafting that item, and whether you craft the item exceptionally.

-Crafting items one at a time grants the chance for an exceptional success, which gives a 5x bonus XP to the pool.
-If that success also happens to be the first time you craft a particular item, you will receive a huge boost to your crafting experience pool
+Crafting an exceptional item grants a 5x bonus XP to the pool.
+If that success also happens to be the first time you craft a particular item, you will receive a huge boost to your crafting experience pool.
+You can quickly grow your experience pool by taking advantage of the first time crafting bonus and crafting one of each recipe you have.

 If the crafting skill is set to train (green up arrow next to skill in skill tree), a set percentage of your current crafting pool will be deducted from your crafting experience pool and applied to that skill.
 Additionally, any skills related to the item you crafted that are also set to train will get a portion of the applied experience.
 For example, if you are training the four Smelting skills (smelting, batch materials, swift refine, and efficient refine), then the portion of experience applied when refining ingots will be divided amongst those skills.